Praqma/praqma-jenkins-casc/README.md

 # praqma-jenkins-casc
-Repository for our casc demo setup
+Repository for our JCasC demo setup

 ## Requirements